 By Shannon Halinski

-Enough is enough; we need to turn off the tap on toxics and stop the output of PFAS into our environment, and our kids.
+We’re working to turn off the tap on toxic chemicals.
+No one should unknowingly drink toxic water.
+We need to stop the output of toxic chemicals into our environment, and ourselves.

 Executive Director, Washington Legislative Office, Environment America; Vice President and D.C.
 Director, The Public Interest Network